Hexes of the Deadwood Forest

 'You're holding a torpedo of a book in your hand.
 Take a seat and get comfortable.
 This novel's energy, humour and rebel spirit will awaken your mind and change your way of thinking' Olga Tokarczuk

-Anna Frenza hates the tyrannical tree huggers and the idiotic eco-warriors, after all, she's the CEO of Poland's biggest oil company.
-But then she finds herself in a trance, sleepwalking into the woods and making love to a tree, manically, all caught on camera.
-Her career ends and, in the fallout, she discovers her husband's disturbing secret.
-Her mind splinters and whether by delusion or possession of spirit, she finds herself in medieval province ruled by the Catholic Church.
+Anna Frenza hates the tyrannical tree huggers and idiotic eco-warriors, after all, she's CEO of Poland's biggest oil company.
+But when she finds herself sleepwalking into the woods and making love to a tree, all caught on camera, her career comes to an abrupt end.
+Her mind splinters and, whether by delusion or possession of spirit, she finds herself in a medieval province ruled by the Catholic Church.

-Deep in the past, Anna falls in with Mathilde Spalt, leader of the Earthen Ones-a congregation of women who live in the woods and reject all patriarchy, instead engaging in ecstatic, sensuous worship of Mother Earth and learns to love the forest . . . until the Church decides to fell the forest and all the women within it.
+Deep in the past, she falls in with Mathilde Spalt, leader of the Earthen Ones - a congregation of women who live in the woods and reject all patriarchy.
+Instead engaging in the ecstatic, sensuous worship of Mother Earth.
+Anna learns to love the forest she had once dismissed . . . until the Church decides to fell the trees and all the women within it.

-Anna Frenza hates the tyrannical tree huggers and the idiotic eco-warriors, after all, she's the CEO of Poland's biggest oil company.
-But then she finds herself in a trance, sleepwalking into the woods and making love to a tree, manically, all caught on camera.
-Her career ends and, in the fallout, she discovers her husband's disturbing secret.
-Her mind splinters and whether by delusion or possession of spirit, she finds herself in medieval province ruled by the Catholic Church.
+Anna Frenza hates the tyrannical tree huggers and idiotic eco-warriors, after all, she's CEO of Poland's biggest oil company.
+But when she finds herself sleepwalking into the woods and making love to a tree, all caught on camera, her career comes to an abrupt end.
+Her mind splinters and, whether by delusion or possession of spirit, she finds herself in a medieval province ruled by the Catholic Church.

-Deep in the past, Anna falls in with Mathilde Spalt, leader of the Earthen Ones-a congregation of women who live in the woods and reject all patriarchy, instead engaging in ecstatic, sensuous worship of Mother Earth and learns to love the forest . . . until the Church decides to fell the forest and all the women within it.
+Deep in the past, she falls in with Mathilde Spalt, leader of the Earthen Ones - a congregation of women who live in the woods and reject all patriarchy.
+Instead engaging in the ecstatic, sensuous worship of Mother Earth.
+Anna learns to love the forest she had once dismissed . . . until the Church decides to fell the trees and all the women within it.

 Details